 Lectures and film shows for citizens are held occasionally.
-Every year, several groups of high school students with teachers visit our museum. attending lectures and film shows.
-In 2014, we had 6 open lectures at Nagasaki City Library etc. To accumulate know-how of risk communication on tropical infectious diseases in our institute, we are planning to have open lectures where we have frank communication with citizens on the present state and future prospects of research on tropical medicine.
+Every year, several groups of high school students with teachers visit our museum, attending lectures and film shows.
+In 2015, we had 5 open lectures at Nagasaki Museum of History and

+Culture etc. To accumulate know-how of risk communication on tropical infectious diseases in our institute, we are planning to have open lectures where we have frank communication with citizens on the present state and future prospects of research on tropical medicine.